Pre-Action Protocol for Personal Injury Claims

 (c) the Pre-Action Protocol for the Resolution of Clinical Disputes;

-(d) the Pre-Action Protocol for Disease and Illness Claims.
+(d) the Pre-Action Protocol for Disease and Illness Claims; or

 1.1.2 If at any stage the claimant values the claim at more than the upper limit of the fast track, the claimant should notify the defendant as soon as possible.
 However, the “cards on the table” approach advocated by this Protocol is equally appropriate to higher value claims.
 The spirit, if not the letter of the Protocol, should still be followed for claims which could potentially be allocated to the intermediate track or multi-track.
 All parties are expected to consider the Serious Injury Guide in any claim to which that Guide applies (http://www.seriousinjuryguide.co.uk/).